11 Proven Reasons Why Ai is the Future of Cryptocurrency Trading

 6. Artificial neural networks outperform buy-and-hold approach

 Researchers wanted to test the effectiveness of the Backpropagation Neural Network (BPN) approach in forecasting stock prices.
-Most importantly they wanted to see how AI-powered trading strategies perform relative to buy-and-hold portfolios.
+More importantly, they also wanted to see how Ai-powered trading strategies perform relative to buy-and-hold portfolios, very much considered the baseline strategy of inexperienced traders.

-7. AI performs its best at times of financial turmoil
+7. Ai performs consistently at times of financial turmoil

 A study by Krauss, Do, and Huck titled “Deep neural networks, gradient-boosted trees, random forests: Statistical arbitrage on the S&P 500” was published in the European Journal of Operational Research in October 2016.